The South is famous for its comfort food.

 This John’s Island restaurant celebrates the Lowcountry’s French culinary traditions.
 It draws people throughout the week to Johns Island, though the biggest attraction is definitely the Sunday brunch.
 The menu of the Fat Hen changes regularly.
 Some common appearances include the likes of country fried steak, crème Brulee French toast, and chicken pot pie.
 This great brunch spot is only thirty minutes away from historic downtown Charleston.

 4. Old Village Post House

-In a historic clapboard home in the charming neighborhood of Old Town Mount Pleasant sits the The Tavern at the Old Village Post House Inn.
+In a historic clapboard home in the charming neighborhood of Old Town Mount Pleasant sits the The Tavern at the Post House.
 This Old Town MTP landmark offers a fairly diverse brunch menu with options such as:

 - Croque Madame

 Don’t miss the Bloody Mary’s made with jalapeno-infused vodka.
 While the bar is small, they do have a (small) patio and are only a block away from the waterfront.
 It’s a great start to an afternoon exploring Old Town Mount Pleasant.
 It’s a short distance from the Pitt Street Bridge, not to mention the Pitt Street Pharmacy.